-Life for people with Parkinson’s disease (PD) was largely untenable until the late 1960’s discovery of A chemical messenger (neurotransmitter) that regulates movement and emotions. replacement therapy (levodopa).
-Following the introduction of levodopa there were worldwide reports that began to surface about previously institutionalized patients who were waking up and returning home.
+Life for people with Parkinson’s disease (PD) was largely untenable until the late 1960’s discovery of A chemical messenger (neurotransmitter) that regulates movement and emotions. replacement therapy (The medication most commonly given to control the movement symptoms of Parkinson’s, usual

 National Parkinson Foundation's blog

 There has been a recent and evolving media blitz concerning the potential use of medical marijuana (tetrahydrocannabinol, THC) among the Parkinson’s disease (PD) community.
 All of the attention to marijuana has been largely a result of multiple states passing legislation to legalize and to regulate the drug, or to alternatively make it available for select medical diagnoses.

 In November 2011 we wrote about an important phenomenon called The medication most commonly given to control the movement symptoms of Parkinson’s, usually with carbidopa.